* Cargo ship carrying ammunition, Cypriot official says

 recently clinched a 2.5 billion euro ($3.2 bln)loan from Russia.

-In November, Russian Foreign Minister Sergei Lavrov called
+In November, Foreign Minister Sergei Lavrov called full

-that in practice they cut off military supplies to the
+practice they cut off military supplies to the government while

-government while allowing opposition forces to attain arms from
+allowing opposition forces to attain arms from abroad at will.

 An unnamed military source was quoted as saying in December